What is Capacity Building and Why is it Necessary?

 DCADV offers trainings on the foundations of prevention work.
 We also offer trainings that address the main priority areas of our prevention work: fostering safety, health, and wellbeing for youth; and improving economic opportunities.
 For more information or to request a training, contact email@example.com.

 Technical assistance (TA) is the process of offering support, guidance, and resources.
+As Delaware’s federally recognized domestic violence coalition, DCADV provides technical assistance on a broad spectrum of topics related to domestic violence, including prevention.
 If you have questions about how to implement a prevention program, how to evaluate it, or want to talk through some of the challenges you're facing in your prevention work, we are here to help.